Reach out! We’re available by email or phone and can answer all of your questions.

 You can also reference the ordering page for more information.

 - Assay Type Detection Kit

 - Sample Types Serum, Plasma, Urine, Buffers, Tissue Culture Media

 - Readout Fluorescent, 590 nm emission / 520 nm excitation

 - Standard Curve

-A serious drop in blood glucose can be characterized by metabolic dysfunction, neuroglycopenia, seizure, and death.
+A severe drop in blood glucose can be characterized by metabolic dysfunction, neuroglycopenia, seizure, and death.
 A persistent elevation in blood glucose leads to “glucose toxicity.”
-Glucose toxicity contributes to β-cell dysfunction and the pathology grouped together as complications of diabetes.
+Glucose toxicity contributes to β-cell dysfunction and the pathology grouped as complications of diabetes.
 Estrogen-induced signaling pathways in hippocampal and cortical neurons involve the mitochondria to enhance mitochondrial function and to sustain aerobic glycolysis and citric acid cycle oxidative phosphorylation and ATP generation.